 Each amplifier is designed to limit source current and sink current.
-The diagram below shows the functionality of the circuit for the case of limiting the source current.
+Figure 1 shows the functionality of the circuit for the case of limiting the source current.
 A similar diagram applies to the sink current limit with current polarity changed accordingly.